Client Preparations (Exterior)

 - Planters, outside furniture, grills, and yard equipment will have to be re-positioned, usually near the edge of the yard.

-- Having a plan for pets is always important for the safety of both the pet and the workers.
+- Having a plan for pets is always crucial for the safety of both the pet and the workers.
 If there is a gate, note that we will have to have it open for some short periods of time.

 - Working in an area clear of pet feces is much appreciated.

-- Keep all motor vehicles at a safe distance from the painting area to avoid any potential accidents from standing ladders or over spray.
+- Keep all motor vehicles at a safe distance from the painting area to avoid any potential accidents from standing ladders or over-spray.